Rwanda: Geography

-Rwanda is located in east–central Africa, between 1° and 3° S latitude and between 29° and 31° E longitude.
+Rwanda is located in East Africa, in the eastern-central part of the African continent, between 1° and 3° S latitude and between 29° and 31° E longitude.
 Its geography is characterized by rolling highlands, mountains, and numerous lakes.
 At 26338 km2, Rwanda is the world's 144th-largest country, and the fourth smallest on the African mainland after Gambia, Eswatini, and Djibouti.
 It is comparable in size to Burundi, Haiti and Albania.
 The entire country is at a high altitude: the lowest point is the Rusizi River at 950 m above sea level.

 The watershed between the major Congo and Nile drainage basins runs from north to south through Rwanda, with around 80% of the country's area draining into the Nile and 20% into the Congo via the Rusizi River and Lake Tanganyika.
 The country's longest river is the Nyabarongo, which rises in the south-west, flows north, east, and southeast before merging with the Ruvubu to form the Kagera; the Kagera then flows due north along the eastern border with Tanzania.
 The Nyabarongo-Kagera eventually drains into Lake Victoria, and its source in Nyungwe Forest is a contender for the as-yet undetermined overall source of the Nile.
 Rwanda has many lakes, the largest being Lake Kivu.
 This lake occupies the floor of the Albertine Rift along most of the length of Rwanda's western border, and with a maximum depth of 480 m, it is one of the twenty deepest lakes in the world.
 Other sizeable lakes include Burera, Ruhondo, Muhazi, Rweru, and Ihema, the last being the largest of a string of lakes in the eastern plains of Akagera National Park.

 Mountains dominate central and western Rwanda and the country is sometimes called "Pays des mille collines" in French ("Land of a thousand hills").
 They are part of the Albertine Rift Mountains that flank the Albertine branch of the East African Rift, which runs from north to south along Rwanda's western border.
 The highest peaks are found in the Virunga volcano chain in the northwest; this includes Mount Karisimbi, Rwanda's highest point, at 4507 m.
 This western section of the country lies within the Albertine Rift montane forests ecoregion.
 It has an elevation of 1500 to 2500 m.
 The centre of the country is predominantly rolling hills, while the eastern border region consists of savanna, plains and swamps.